hashicorp/design-system/website/docs/components/side-nav/partials/code/component-api.md

     A named block where the main product logo linked to your app’s home page will be rendered.
 The `SideNav::HomeLink` component should be added here.
   </C.Property>
   <C.Property @name="<:actions>" @type="named block">
     A named block where the header “action” components will be rendered.
 Typically `Dropdown` components and/or `SideNav::IconButton` components will be added here.
-Special Side Nav coordinated styling can be applied to dropdowns by adding the `hds-side-nav__dropdown` class name.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).